 Online readership spiked in 2013 with almost 2.1 million page views, almost 1,057,000 site visits, and over 1.5 million article views.
 The site averaged 2,896 visits per day and 57% of the page views were from outside the US.
 More than 100,000 individuals registered for NPP's electronic table of contents alerts, making it more subscribed to than Nature Neuroscience.

 Neuropsychopharmacology is an international scientific journal and the official publication of the American College of Neuropsychopharmacology (ACNP).
-This journal focuses upon clinical and basic science contributions that advance our understanding of the brain and behaviour, especially as related to the molecular, cellular, physiological and psychological properties of agents acting within the central nervous system and the identification of the new molecular targets for the development of the next generation of drugs.
+This journal focuses upon clinical and basic science contributions that advance our understanding of the brain and behavior, especially as related to the molecular, cellular, physiological and psychological properties of agents acting within the central nervous system and the identification of the new molecular targets for the development of the next generation of drugs.
 While original reports are preferred, mini-reviews and perspectives are invited by the editorial office.